chef-boneyard/habitat/README.md

 - `org`: Only valid for `:start` action, passes `--org` with the specified org name to the hab command
 - `peer`: Only valid for `:start` action, passes `--peer` with the specified initial peer to the hab command
 - `ring`: Only valid for `:start` action, passes `--ring` with the specified ring key name to the hab command
-- `hab_version`: The version of Habitat to install.
-Defaults to latest
 - `hab_channel`: The channel to install Habitat from.
 Defaults to stable
 - `override_name`: **Advanced Use** Valid for all actions, passes `--override-name` with the specified name to the hab command; used for running services in multiple supervisors